e-Learning Blog

 <Moodle Construction>

-Install Moodle and make it available for use.
+We will install Moodle and make it ready for use.

-We also perform replacements from existing systems to Moodle.
+We also perform replacements from your existing systems to Moodle.

-Determined by the number of users and usage.
+Determined by the number of users and how it is used.

 ・Customization, Plugin Development

-We will perform customization and plugin development for functions that are difficult to achieve with Moodle's standard features.
+We will develop customizations and plugins for features that are difficult to achieve with Moodle's standard functionality.

 > Moodle Plugin Customization

-You can use an environment with Moodle already installed and configured, so there is no need for you to prepare, build, install, or set up servers, networks, etc.
+You can use an environment where Moodle is already installed and set up, so there is no need for customers to prepare or build servers, networks, or perform installation and initial configuration.

-We also have plans that include video distribution and teaching materials.
-Please contact us for more information.
+We also have video distribution plans and plans that include educational content.
+Please contact us for more details.

 > Moodle Cloud Service (e-CoreLea)